BiBiServ/bibigrid/docs/README.md

 To keep the cluster setup process simpler you can set an alias for the BiBiGrid JAR file installed before.
 The Unix command should look like the following (depending on JAR filename):
 ```
-> alias bibigrid="java -jar /path/to/bibigrid-openstack-x.y.z.jar"
+> alias bibigrid="java -jar /path/to/bibigrid-*.jar"
 ```

-Instead of the java command there will be used the 'bibigrid' command just created instead.
+Instead of the java command there will be used the 'bibigrid' command just created.
+Since the alias only applies in the current terminal session, it is recommended to add it to the '.bashrc' file in the home directory.

 ## Validating the cluster configuration
 Before starting the cluster directly after writing the configuration file, several components can be validated beforehand.
 This prevents the majority of possible errors or typos, resulting in incomplete cluster setups.
 ```
 > bibigrid -ch -v -o ~/config.yml
 ```